China–Tanzania relations: Economic ties

-From the outset of bilateral relations, China has assisted Tanzania with a variety of economic aid programs.
 The most notable early aid project was the TAZARA Railway built from 1970 to 1975 with Chinese funding, labor and technical assistance.
+China funded the project after the World Bank and other potential donors declined to do so.
 The 1,860 km railway connects landlocked Zambia with Dar es Salaam.
 The Chinese government sent as many as 56,000 workers, and has continued to aid the railway in the decades since.
+Other early aid cooperative economic projects included establishing a joint shipping line and the Uhuru Railway.

 From 2000 to 2011, there are approximately 62 Chinese official development finance projects identified in Tanzania through various media reports.
 These projects range from the Chinese government's efforts to launch the Tanzania Agricultural Development Bank, to a loan of $400 million to help alleviate the Kiwira coal mine's financial problems, and the construction of the Benjamin Mkapa Olympic Stadium, namely the National Stadium.
 In 2020, Tanzania canceled a $10 billion loan that was part of the Belt and Road Initiative.

+In July 2025, in response to local backlash against Chinese-owned businesses, Tanzania prohibited foreign nationals from engaging in 15 types of business activities in the country, ranging from small-scale mining to parcel delivery.